zonneplan/KiBot/README.md

                  This format allows simple pads and connections navigation, mainly for circuit debug.
                  The output can be loaded using Open Board View (https://openboardview.org/)
   * Valid keys:
+    - `category`: [string|list(string)=''] The category for this output.
+If not specified an internally defined category is used.
+                  Categories looks like file system paths, i.e. PCB/fabrication/gerber.
     - `comment`: [string=''] A comment for documentation purposes.
     - `dir`: [string='./'] Output directory for the generated files.
 If it starts with `+` the rest is concatenated to the default dir.
     - `disable_run_by_default`: [string|boolean] Use it to disable the `run_by_default` status of other output.